assachandev/timber-measurement-edge/README.md

 ### `log_detection.py`
 Custom callback built on top of hailo-apps-infra's GStreamer detection pipeline.
 Tracks each log by unique ID across frames, calculates length from bounding box pixel width using a calibrated pixels-per-mm ratio, and records the best measurement when the log exits frame or stabilizes.
 Resets count daily at midnight.

+The script records the **best** measurement across all frames rather than the first or last — logs can be partially occluded when entering or exiting the frame, so waiting for the largest stable reading gives a more accurate result.

 ### `diameter_sensor.py`
 Reads 4 laser displacement sensors (Left, Right, Top, Bottom) over Modbus RTU at 0.5s intervals.
 Detects log entry/exit by monitoring sensor window states.
 Calculates horizontal and vertical diameter from opposing sensor pairs and saves averaged statistics per log pass.

+A stall detection mechanism discards measurements if the log stops mid-frame — a stationary log would produce a biased average that does not represent the true cross-section.
+Only complete, moving passes are recorded.

 ### `combine-measurement.py`
 Daemon that continuously polls both CSV outputs and matches length and diameter records within a configurable timestamp window (±30s).
 Uses a FIFO queue for diameter records and an unmatched cache for length records.
 Handles mismatches gracefully — unmatched records are written after a timeout.
 Thread-safe with graceful signal shutdown.

+The two sensors (camera and Modbus) are independent processes with no shared clock signal, so exact timestamp alignment is not guaranteed.
+The matching window accounts for natural timing differences between when a log passes the camera versus the sensor array.
+Unmatched records are still written to the output rather than discarded — preserving partial data is more useful than losing a measurement entirely.

 ### `mqtt_publisher.py`
 Tails `final-measurement.csv` using a persistent byte offset, parses each new row, and publishes to an MQTT broker with QoS 2.
 Maintains an in-flight map to track acknowledged messages and commits offset only on confirmed delivery.

+The byte offset is persisted to disk so that if the service restarts — due to a crash or system reboot — it resumes exactly where it left off without re-sending already-published records or skipping new ones.

+### `record.py`
+Continuously records the RTSP camera stream to the SSD in 1-hour segments.
+Monitors camera connectivity and only records within a defined time window (production hours).

+Video is recorded as a redundancy layer.
+If the detection pipeline crashes or produces unexpected results, the raw footage can be used to re-run detection offline and recover the data.
+Segments older than 32 days are automatically deleted to prevent the SSD from filling up.

 ---